 Jim Bone was a founder member of NOSAS in 1998, a keen archaeologist, an agricultural adviser, a pilot and a calm, quiet man.
-Bringing all those together produced a unique collection of aerial photographs of the North of Scotland that he took spanning 55 years.
+Bringing all those together provided a unique collection of aerial photographs of the North of Scotland spanning 55 years.

 Just before his death in June 2018 he gifted his entire archive collection of photographs to NOSAS.
 These were in the form of slides, prints, negatives and the digital images on his computer.
 Some of the prints were in albums, some of the negatives had corresponding prints, many of the digital images were duplicated in a complicated folder structure on his computer.
 Sorting this mass of material into some order was undertaken by Jonathan Wordsworth and Roland Spencer-Jones of NOSAS.

-Once the images were sorted, duplicate copies eliminated, prints temporarily removed from albums and a parallel set of images in the care of Highland Council similarly assimilated, the next stage was to provide a digital copy of each image.
+The images were handled by a dedicated team of NOSAS volunteers.
+Once they were sorted, duplicate copies eliminated, prints temporarily removed from albums and a parallel set of images in the care of Highland Council similarly assimilated, the next stage was to provide a digital copy of each image.
 The scanning involved was taken on by Canmore in Historic Environment Scotland.
 The scanned images (for the negatives, slides and prints) were returned to NOSAS in Spring 2020.

 - a grid reference for the centre of each image

 - Canmore and Highland Council HER site references for any known archaeology visible in the image

 - a title

 - a text description providing further information about what the image showed.